-- Remediation of Commercial Road Levee, including installation of formalised spillway - Installation of a new pump system for the Dorothy Street levee - Temporary flood barriers for commercial properties - Modifications to existing planning documents - Local Flood Plan / Flood Intelligence Updates - Flood warning system upgrades - Community education
+- Remediation of Commercial Road Levee, including installation of formalised spillway - Installation of a new pump system for the Dorothy Street levee - Temporary flood barriers for commercial properties - Local Flood Plan / Flood Intelligence Updates - Flood warning system upgrades - Community education

 The Proudfoots Lane pump system was also determined to provide some significant hydraulic benefits across the Murwillumbah CBD.
 However, the high cost of this option may make it impractical.
 Nevertheless, it could also be pursued if funding does become available in the future.